Sports and Exercise Safety

 - When choosing a bike helmet, look for a sticker that says the helmet meets the safety standard set by the Consumer Product Safety Commission (CPSC), a federal regulatory agency that creates safety standards for bike helmets and other safety equipment.

-- If you use a multi-sport helmet for inline skating and skateboarding, it is not considered safe for bicycle riding unless it has the CPSC sticker.
+- Multi-sport helmets used for inline skating and skateboarding aren’t considered safe for bicycle riding unless they have the CPSC sticker.

-- Any helmet should fit snugly but comfortably on your head and shouldn't tilt backward or forward.
+- Helmets should fit snugly but comfortably in a horizontal position on your head and shouldn't tilt backward or forward.
+The straps should form a “V” around your ear and the buckle should be fastened at all times.

-- The most protective eye gear is made from a plastic called polycarbonate and has been tested especially for sports use.
+- The most protective eye gear is made of polycarbonate or Trivex lenses and has been tested especially for sports use.

-- Facemasks or polycarbonate guards or shields that attach to a helmet are worn in sports such as football, ice hockey, and softball and baseball when batting.
+- Facemasks or polycarbonate guards or shields that attach to a helmet are worn in sports such as football, ice hockey, lacrosse, softball and baseball when batting.

-- Goggles are often worn for soccer, basketball, racquet sports, snowboarding, street hockey, and baseball and softball when fielding.
+- Goggles are often worn for soccer, basketball, racquet sports, snowboarding, street hockey, lacrosse, paintball, baseball, and softball when fielding.

-- If you wear glasses, you'll probably need prescription polycarbonate goggles — don't just wear your regular glasses when you're on the court or field.
+- If you wear glasses, you'll probably need prescription polycarbonate goggles.
+Don't just wear your regular glasses when you're on the court or field.
+Contact lenses don’t provide protection.

 - All eye protection should fit securely and have cushions above your eyebrows and over your nose.